dkosmari/System-Font-Replacer/README.md

 Not every game/app has good a font rendering implementation.
 Some cannot handle more "advanced" TTF fonts, and will either render it incorrectly, or outright crash.

-Please do not report bugs about crashes that only occur with some fonts, that's a limitation inside the game/app, there's nothing this plugin can do to fix it.
+Please do not report bugs about crashes that only occur with some fonts; that's a limitation inside the game/app, and there's nothing this plugin can do to fix it.

-## Large fonts
+## Large font files

 Aroma plugins have very limited amount of memory to use.
 If the font file is too large, it might use too much memory, and other plugins might stop working.
 Fonts up to 2.5 MiB in